nerdalert/dotfiles/docker_cli_one_liners.md

+# Docker One Liner Examples

+### Examples for automating Docker and general lazyness

 ```
 # start shells in the following OS's (rm means it will delete when you exit the shell, see the mittens example for persistance):
 docker run -it --rm ubuntu